 2.4.
+L-PRF in Vitro

-L-PRF in Vitro.
-In vitro, L-PRF membrane and P-PRP (Pure Platelet-rich plasma)(PRFG-endorest) gel components were compared, through the evaluation of the slow growth factors and matrix molecules' release.
+In vitro, L-PRF membrane, i-PRF and P-PRP (Pure Platelet-rich plasma)(PRFG-endorest) gel components were compared, through the evaluation of the slow growth factors and matrix molecules' release.

-These two gel families were seeded on a growth medium for 7 days, and the slow versions of 3 key growth factors (TGF- $\beta$ 1, PDGF-AB, VEGF) and 3 coagulation proteins and 3 matrix proteins (TSP-1[Thrombospondin 1]), (Fn) e (Vitronectin) were experimentally quantified for seven times (at 20', 1h, 4h, 24h, 72h, 120h, 168h)(Figures 7, 8, 9)(Crisci A.et al.2015)[4-5].
+These three gel families were seeded on a growth medium for 7 days, and the slow versions of 3 key growth factors (TGF- β 1, PDGF-AB, VEGF) and 3 coagulation proteins and 3 matrix proteins (TSP-1[Thrombospondin 1]), (Fn) e (Vitronectin) were experimentally quantified for seven times (at 20', 1h, 4h, 24h, 72h, 120h, 168h)(Figs. 8, 9 and 11)(Crisci A.et al.2015)^{4,5}.

 These studies showed that products display two very different profiles: L-PRF membrane stayed solid and intact after at least 7 days and releases continuously a big quantity of growth factors, a significative portion of which is produced inside the membrane.
-On the contrary, clear P-PRP releases the major portion of growth factors within the first hours and it is completely dissolved after 3 days (Figures 7-9).
+On the contrary, clear P-PRP releases the major portion of growth factors within the first hours and it is completely dissolved after 3 days (Figs. 8, 9,10).

-Leukocytes found in L-PRF are not only inflammatory cells, as they show anti-nocireceptor effects as well, through the release of different chemokines, anti-inflammatory cytokines (IL-4, IL-10, IL-13) and peptidic opioids $\beta$ -endorphins, dimorphin-A etc.), hence they could promote a clinically relevant inhibition of pathological pain (centrifugation process could delicately activate, or stimulate in a pathological way, the inflammatory state, or destroy leukocytes altogether).
+Leukocytes found in L-PRF are not only inflammatory cells, as they show anti-nocireceptor effects as well, through the release of different chemokines, anti-inflammatory cytokines (IL-4, IL-10, IL-13) and peptidic opioids (β-endorphins, dimorphin-A etc.), hence they could promote a clinically relevant inhibition of pathological pain (centrifugation process could delicately activate, or stimulate in a pathological way, the inflammatory state, or destroy leukocytes altogether).
 Many other types of cell are present in these preparations.
 The leukocyte count is an important parameter: lymphocyte populations are very different and do not have the same impact as monocytes and granulocytes do.
-Furthermore, many other cells, like circulating stem cells, could be found in a platelet concentrate in a non-unimportant manner [13].
+Furthermore, many other cells, like circulating stem cells, could be found in a platelet concentrate in an non-unimportant manner 13.

 A certain quantity of GFs was observed in the serum released by PRF (PRFR) and in the supernatant serum (SS), right after PRF formation.
 An additional GF release from PRF was found up to 300' after preparation (5h).
-SS contained quantities are $\approx$ 7 ng/ml (PDGF-AB), 9.5 ng/ml (TGF- $\beta$ 1), 0.1 ng/ml (VEGF) and constitute a good index of clot-contained GFs' basal levels inside PRFR.
+SS contained quantities are \cong 7 ng/ml (PDGF-AB), 9.5 ng/ml (TGF- β 1), 0.1 ng/ml (VEGF) and constitute a good index of clot-contained GFs' basal levels inside PRFR.